tomjoht/tomjoht.github.io/_posts/2020/5/2020-05-31-understanding-devaluation-of-techcomm-in-workplace.md

 keywords:
 rebrandly: https://idratherbewriting.site/unimportant
 description: "A reader whose company recently laid two-thirds of their tech pubs staff recently asked why technical writers are often seen as unimportant in a company.
 I asked <a href='#jeremy'>Jeremy Rosselot-Merritt</a>, an academic at the University of Minnesota who has been doing research into tech comm value in the workplace, to respond to the reader's question."
+author: <a href='#jeremy'>Jeremy Rosselot-Merritt</a>
 ---

 ## The question

 I recently received a question from a reader asking about the devaluation of tech writers in the workplace.
-The reader writes:
+The person writes:

 > I started my career as a writer last July.
 I came from technical support.
 I thought the support team was at the bottom of the chain at our company.
 Today, I stand corrected.
 It is definitely our tech writing team.
 Our company, along with many others, recently furloughed many employees.
 We are an international company that works in retail manufacturing.
 We had five technical writers with a developer to writer ratio of 43:2.
 They furloughed three of the five.
 I and one other person remain.
 Percentagewise, although other teams are much bigger than us, our team took the biggest hit.
 I can't understand this because obviously we were so terribly understaffed to begin with.
 Also, our backlog was already huge.
 It's not like there was no work for us.
 We were drowning in it.
 I don't know what the ratio is now, but I know it's bad.
 It is a constant uphill battle to get the resources that we need just to get our jobs done and we are often treated as last priority.
 I just wanted to ask you, is this normal?
 Are technical writers often treated as such an unimportant part of a company?
 Is there a common movement happening to get rid of technical writers?